X

 Over his academic career, his research has attracted over $23M in external funding and has completed research projects for the likes of FedEx, the Joint Interoperability Test Command of the Department of Defense, Defense Information Systems Agency, the Department of Homeland Security, National Computer Board Singapore, Nomura Japan, IBM, Johnson & Johnson, Microsoft, Anderson Consulting, Ericsson Telecommunications, Port of Singapore Corporation, Medtronics, Memphis Light Gas & Water, Den Norsk Bank, Alcatel Bell Shanghai, McDonnell-Dettwiler Canada, Asia Pacific Institute for Information Technology, Canadian Federation of Innovation and the ASEAN-European Union Management Center.

+His leadership saw the university achieve the top-tier Carnegie R1 designation in 2021.
 The American Association for State Colleges & Universities (AASCU) awarded the university its Excellence and Innovation Award for Regional & Economic Development in 2018 and the university is now one of two national finalists for the Association of Public and Land-Grant Universities (APLU)’s Innovation & Economic Prosperity Award for 2020.

 jasbir dhaliwal